 It never fails.
 In the days leading up to Mother’s Day, I am at a complete loss over which card to buy for my mom.
 The funny ones seem way too casual.
 The sentimental ones are too mushy and feel a little, well, dishonest.
 Few cards could capture our complicated, up-and-down relationship.

 How would you describe your relationship with your mom?
 Some of us have an easy, light-hearted friendship with our mothers.
-Others feel only pain when we think of our moms – maybe we grew up without a mother, or the mother we had couldn’t care for us properly.
+Others feel only pain when they think of their moms.
+Some grew up without a mother, or with a mother unable to care for them properly.
 For most it’s somewhere in the middle: there’s good and bad, tension and fun, irritation and affection.

-It can be a challenge to figure out the best ways to love the people in our lives.
-The Holy Spirit is more than willing to help us grow in how we love the people closest to us.
-The other day, I asked God to help me take a positive step with my own mom.
+It can be a challenge to figure out the best ways to love the people we know.
+The Holy Spirit is more than willing to enable us to show his love to the people closest to us.
+So, the other day, I asked God to help me take a positive step with my own mom.

-After praying, I knew I needed a different approach.
+After praying, I knew I needed to change my way of responding to her.
 The next time my mom phoned, I gently shared how hurt I’d been by her comment.
 This was a first for me!
-I explained that those kinds of comments – part of a long pattern in our relationship – affect our closeness.
-It was scary to be that up-front, but it led to a time of apology, forgiveness, understanding, and healing.
-I didn’t just love my Mom that day; with God’s guidance, I loved her well.
+I gently explained that those kinds of comments — part of a long pattern in our relationship — affect our closeness.
+It was scary to be that honest, but it led to a time of apology, forgiveness, understanding, and healing.
+I didn’t just love my mom that day; with God’s guidance, I loved her well.

 Not sure where to start?
 Try these simple steps:

 1. Process your relationship with your mom

 Pray, thinking through your relationship with your mom.
 Is it warm and close?
 Distant?
 Tense?
 Volatile?
 Supportive?